ProgrammingFurry/e621Virus/README.md

+This program is made as a way to work as many computer viruses are depicted, opening e621 images at random intervals on your computer screen.
+While there is randomization at work, most options can easily be changed in the config file made after opening the program for the first time.

+This is NOT meant to be
+an actual virus nor is it meant to be used maliciously.
+The intent is either harmless fun and the basis for creating it was to experiment using JSON files, configs and APIs in C++.

 How to build on linux (tested on windows subsystem for linux, still WIP):
 1. Pull the project from github
 2. Use "git submodule update --init --recursive" to get all submodules